gaganjotshan/MLOps-End2End/README.md

 ```

 ### 1. b. setup.py
 setup.py is a Python script traditionally used for configuring the packaging and distribution of Python projects.
-It is an essential file for any Python project that you want to distribute, either as a source distribution or as a precompiled wheel.
+It is an essential file for any Python project you want to distribute, either as a source distribution or as a precompiled wheel.
 The setup.py script contains metadata about the project, such as its name, version, author, license, and dependencies.

 - **Purpose**: Primarily used for packaging and distributing your project.
 It defines the metadata about the project and its dependencies.
 - **Typical Usage**: When you want to distribute your project (e.g., upload it to PyPI), other users or automated systems can install it using `pip install your_project`.